MarioSimoes60044/forge_hackathon_2025/README.md

 - **Auto Language Recognition**
   Detects spoken language automatically and translates to the employee’s preferred language.

 - **Task Automation**
   - Contact customers whose policies are about to expire (within 30 days).
+  - Contact customers who still have unpaid fees.
-  - Retrieve customers with claims currently under review and provide them in a CSV file.
+  - Retrieve claims currently under review and provide them as a CSV file.
   - Create a new claim, automatically generating a formatted PDF report.

 ---